mwbowers/mwbowers.github.io/reference/datagate/datagate-client/db-xml-name-converter.md

 ### string Encode([XPathNavigator context](https://learn.microsoft.com/en-us/dotnet/api/system.xml.xpath.xpathnavigator?view=net-8.0), [string name](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0))

 Encodes the provided name into an XML-compliant string.

+#### Remarks
+This method uses the  method to perform the actual encoding.Before the encoding, it checks if the provided context is null.
+If it is, an  is thrown.The  method uses the  method to encode the name, and handles any exceptions that might be thrown during the encoding.

 ```cs
 string Encode(XPathNavigator context, string name)